 C1 (a).
 What happens at Stage One of an appeal for an oversubscribed school?

-When parents are appealing for a place at an oversubscribed school, at what is known as ‘Stage One’ the admission authority has to present its case in front of the panel and parents.
-The panel has to be satisfied that the authority has a case (i.e. the school is full, and the admission of an extra pupil will cause prejudice).
+(iv) When parents are appealing for a place at a school that is (or might become) oversubscribed, at what is known as ‘Stage One’ the admission authority has to present its case in front of the panel and parents.
+The panel has to be satisfied that the authority has a case (i.e. the admission of an extra pupil will cause prejudice).
 From the parents’ perspective, of course, the difference between 30 pupils in a class and 31 may not seem particularly significant, but the line has to be drawn somewhere!
 I think panels are likely to look very closely at cases where the class size is below 30, although this might well be justified by the physical constraints of the accommodation.
 More often than not, the admission authority is able to satisfy the panel that it has a case, and the appeal moves on to “Stage 2” where the outcome will usually depend on the strength of the parents’ case relative to the strength of the school’s case.

 These are some of the points that might be included: